-$can \, be \, set \, in \, the \, \mbox{Additional}$ High Speed Networks $section \, of \, figure \, 2.2:$
+$can \ be \ set \ in \ the \ \mbox{Additional}$ High Speed Networks section of figure 2.2:

-Bright Cluster Manager Ins Additional Network C 7.0 Welcome License Kernel Modules Hardware Info Nodes Network Topology Additional Networks Networks Networks Nameservers Network Interfaces Subnet Managers Additional High Speed Networks Additional High speed interconnect 10 Gig-E Create layer-3 10 Gig-E network?
-Yes No Allow booting over 10 Gig-E Note: Creation of a separate 10GE layer-3 network is not strictly necessary if it will be used as the default management network and/or if a regular GE network is not available.
+Bright Cluster Manager Ins Additional Network C staller onfiguration English(US) 7.0 Welcome License Kernel Modules Hardware Info Nodes Network Topology Additional Networks Networks Networks Networks Network Interfaces Stitute Managers Additional High Speed Networks Additional High speed interconnect 10 Gig-E Create layer-3 10 Gig-E network?
+Yes No Allow booting over 10 Gig-E Yes No Note: Creation of a separate 10GE layer-3 network is not strictly necessary if it will be used as the default management network and/or if a regular GE network is not available.
 The network 'internalnet' will act as the 10GE network and only the corresponding network interfaces need to be assigned on 'internalnet' on the Network Interfaces screen.
-However, if it is still required to define a separate 10GE network alongside the regular GE network, should be used as the default management network, then please remember to select the 10GE network as the Management Network in the next screen.
-BMC Network Configuration Subset Management OpenStack Hadoop Ceph Disk Layout Time Configuration Cluster Access Authentication Console Summary Will nodes have IPMI/iLO/CIMC compatible BMCs?
-Yes No Please select a BMC network type Use dedicated BMC port or share BMC with first Ethernet Interface?
-Dedicated To which Ethernet segment are the BMCs connected?
-Internal Network Create new layer-3 network (i.e. IP subnet) for BMC interfaces?
-Yes No Use DHCP to obtain BMC IP addresses?
-Yes No Automatically configure BMC when node boots?
-Yes No C ancel Go B ack Co n tinue
+However, if it is still required to define a separate 10GE network alongside the regular GE network, and if the 10GE network should be used as the default management network, then please remember to select the 10GE network as the Management Network in the next screen.
+BMC Network Configuration Installation Source Workload Management OpenStack Hadoop Ceph Disk Layout Time Configuration Cluster Access Authentication Console Summary Will nodes have IPMI/iLO/CIMC compatible BMCs? • Yes No Please select a BMC network type CIMC Use dedicated BMC port or share BMC with first Ethernet Interface?
+Dedicated C ancel Go B ack Co n tinue